joekarasek/mazes/readme.md

 _This application is not fully designed and may have unknown bugs._

+## To Do (coming in future versions)

+1. [ ] No crash at errors during watch.
+Will log errors but not attempt a rebuild.
+2. [ ] Folder for organizing html files, gulp will build fresh html in the build folder.

 ## Support and contact details

 _If you have any questions, concerns, or feedback, please contact the authors through_ [gitHub](https://github.com/joekarasek/).